ece1786-2024/SnkrGenie/README.md

 - Similarity-based Product Matching

 ### Recommendation Generator (SNKER_v1.py)
-- User Sentiment Analysis
-- Personalized Copy Generation
+- Personalized Message Generation
-- Content Expression Optimization

 ## Usage Guide
 ### Running the System
-1. Install required packages for each python file, see imports in each file.
+1. Install the required packages for each Python and notebook file, see imports in each file.
 2. Fill in the API keys for each file.
 3. Launch main program: `python main.py`
    - Starts the GUI interface